Biden Wants The Fed To Help Close Racial Economic Gaps. How Would That Work?

 (He's also proposing greater diversity in Fed hiring, as well as backing a "real-time payment system" the Fed has proposed to allow faster bank transactions between people and businesses.
 This article is going to focus on typical monetary policy, however.)

-A quick refresher on what the Fed does: it has what's called a "dual mandate," meaning that by law, it has to pursue two aims: to both keep inflation in check and maintain "full employment."
+A quick refresher on what the Fed does: It has what's called a "dual mandate," meaning that by law, it has to pursue two aims: to both keep inflation in check and maintain "full employment."

 The idea has been to get unemployment down to a level that is as low as possible, without getting so low that inflation picks up.